-For the ye For the year ended December 31,
+For the year For the year ended December 31,

-2017 2018 2019
+2018 2019 2020

 Operating expenses:

-Sales and marketing (31.9)% (31.7)% (29.7)%
+Sales and marketing (31.7)% (29.7)% (32.1)%

-General and administrative (10.3) (9.3) (9.6)
+General and administrative (9.3) (9.6) (10.2)

-Total operating expenses (42.2) % (41.0)% (39.3)%
+Total operating expenses (41.0)% (39.3)% (42.3)%

-Our sales and marketing expenses primarily consist of salaries, commissions and share-based compensation for our sales and marketing staff, advertising and promotion expenses, and expenses for our management and staff related to our daily operations in local markets.
+Our sales and marketing expenses primarily consist of the following: salaries, commissions and share-based compensation for our sales and marketing staff; advertising and promotion expenses; and expenses for our sales management and staff related to our daily operations in local markets.
 The level of sales and marketing expenditures varies in each city annually and is impacted by a number of factors, including customer demand, competition and our strategic objectives in each market.
-In addition, the sales and marketing strategies we employ in each city varies depending on our determination of the most effective means to promote our brands and services.
-We expect to continue to invest resources to strengthen our market position and brands, to expand our sales force and to promote new products and services.
-Although we expect that our sales and marketing expenses in absolute amount will increase as we grow our businesses, we aim to maintain these expenses as a percentage of net revenues at a stable or lower level over time by focusing on operational scalability and efficiency improvements.
+In addition, the sales and marketing strategies we employ in each city varies depending on our determination of the most effective means to promote our brand names and services.
+We expect to continue to invest resources to strengthen our market position and brand names, to expand our sales force and to promote new products and services.
+Although we expect that our sales and marketing expenses in absolute amount will increase as we grow our businesses, we aim to manage these expenses as a percentage of net revenues over time by focusing on operational scalability and efficiency improvements.

-Our general and administrative expenses primarily consist of employee salaries, bonuses and share-based compensation, building depreciation, office rent and property management fees, administrative office expenses and professional services fees.
+Our general and administrative expenses primarily consist of the following: employee salaries, bonuses and share-based compensation; building depreciation, office rent and property management fees; administrative office expenses; and professional services fees.
 While we expect that our general and administrative expenses in absolute amount will increase as we grow our businesses, we aim to lower our general and administrative expenses as a percentage of net revenues in the longer term by capitalizing on operational and management efficiencies.